-- Prior year’s written material or visual depictions on the vertical display board.
+- Prior year’s written material or visual depictions on the display board.
 (Exception: The project title displayed in the finalist’s booth may mention duration of the project.)
 For example, Year 2 of an Ongoing Study.
-Please note continuation projects must vertically display the Continuation Project Form 7.
+Please note continuation projects must have provided Continuation Project Form 7 in STEMWizard.

 Other Display Regulations

-No changes, modifications, or additions to projects may be made after approval by the Display and Safety Committee and the Scientific Review Committee.
+No changes, modifications, or additions to projects may be made after approval the Scientific Review Committee.
 Finalists who do not adhere to this signed agreement on the SRC/DS2 Form regarding this regulation will fail to qualify for competition.